turbot/steampipe-plugin-gcp/docs/tables/gcp_dataplex_zone.md

 ```

 ### Get details of zones in a specific state
-Retrieve Dataplex Zones that are in a specific state (e.g., `ACTIVE`) to monitor their status.
+Retrieve Dataplex Zones in a specific state (e.g., `ACTIVE`) to monitor their status.

 ```sql+postgres
 select